xianjiuqi/savn_online/README.md

 - `thor_glove` which contains the [GloVe](https://nlp.stanford.edu/projects/glove/) embeddings for the navigation targets.
 - `gcn` which contains the necessary data for the [Graph Convolutional Network (GCN)](https://arxiv.org/abs/1609.02907) in [Scene Priors](https://arxiv.org/abs/1810.06543), including the adjacency matrix.

 The above `data` only allows for inferencing.
-If you want to train and evaluate the models, please refer to "Train" section below.
+If you want to train and evaluate the models, please refer to "Train and Evaluate" section below.

 ### See a quick demo on jupyter notebook.
 After set-up, in command line, run `jupyter notebook`